-This tech can cost a few hundred pounds to buy and install, but it can help you make savings to your annual energy bills.
+This tech can cost a few hundred pounds to buy and install, but it can help you make savings on your annual energy bills.
 However, the claims about how much these products can save you on the manufacturers' websites often use best-case-scenario figures as a comparison, so they should be taken with a pinch of salt if you are already quite conscientious with your heating.
 That being said, the level of control offered by these smart thermostats can help you slash your energy bills, and having one installed may even increase the sell-on value of your home.

 No matter how smart your thermostat is, you can save money by making sure to keep the radiators turned off in any rooms that you don’t use.
 If this is a guest room, remember to turn it back on if you have guests staying over and then turn it back off once they are gone.

 While it can be difficult to get your washing dried in the winter if you don’t have a tumble dryer, you should avoid covering your radiators with your washing, as this will trap the heat and prevent your house from warming up.
 Your clothes will take longer to dry on a clothes horse placed in a warm room, but this will be a lot more energy efficient.